 How to Stop Runners' Cramps

-How to treat -- and avoid -- cramps that strike while you run or jog.
+How to treat -and avoid cramps that strike when you run or jog.

-training and two to four ounces every 15 minutes during a training session,
+- Drink 2 to 4 ounces every 15 minutes during a training session.

-plus eating a healthy diet that includes plenty of fruits and vegetables, which are naturally rich in water.
+- Eat a healthy diet that includes plenty of fruits and vegetables, which are naturally rich in water.

 How to Treat Cramps While Running

 If you get a side or stomach cramp while running, Galloway recommends slowing down to a walk.
 "Do the lower lung breathing while walking, maybe [for 2-4] minutes.
 That can bring it around," he says.
 For stomach cramps, "often a burp or passing of gas will get rid of the cramp."

 When a muscle cramp strikes, McCall tells runners to stop exercising, rest, and hydrate -- preferably with a sports drink that can restore their electrolyte balance.